 You’ll see it come up in the resulting list (you can also just type the name of the function you’re looking for).

-Then you’ll need to include the standard arguments for the function.
-In VLOOKUP, those are lookup_number, table_array, col_index_num, and range_lookup.
+Then you’ll need to include the standard arguments.
+In the VLOOKUP function, those are:

 col_index_num and range_lookup are the same as in Excel.
 We’re looking in the second column and want an exact match for the product number, so we’ll use 2 and FALSE.

-Make sure that there’s a product number in F2:
+Make sure that there’s a product number (the lookup value) in F2:

 VBA displays a message box with the matching product description for our product number.